Useful Romanian Phrases for Travel

 țts‘ or ‘zz‘ as in ‘pizza

 For more information on Romanian pronunciation, check out Romanian Hub videos on You Tube.
+They offer detailed explanations and examples, helping travelers sound more authentic.

 Small yellow wildflowers on the Fagaras Mountains in Transylvania